How can Occupational Therapy help students?

 Occupational Therapy intervention:

-- Recommended strategies and activity programs for home and school i.e. for motor skills, visual perceptual skills, dressing skills.
+- Recommended strategies and activity programs for home and school i.e. self regulation, motor skills, visual perceptual skills, dressing skills.

 - Recommendation and issuing of specialist equipment in the classroom and dining hall i.e. chairs, cushions, writing slopes, pens, pencil grips, cutlery.
 All classrooms have an OT box containing a variety of equipment and sensory tools.